MomciloDordevic/Milestone-Project-2/README.md

  * I want my visitors to be able to navigate my website intuitively and easily.

- * I want my visitors to test out their memory to their best ability.

  * I would like the game to be fun and enthralling for visitors.

  * I would like to build and maintain relationships with potential and current visitors.